Pennsylvania Supreme Court Decisions Have Hurt Families, Businesses, and Healthcare

 How Has the Supreme Court Expanded Liability?

-The Pennsylvania Coalition for Civil Justice Reform (PCCJR) has reviewed the civil cases (as opposed to criminal cases) decided by the Supreme Court since the beginning of 2016.
+The Pennsylvania Coalition for Civil Justice Reform (PCCJR) has reviewed the civil cases (as opposed to criminal cases) decided by the Supreme Court since the beginning of 2016 through the beginning of 2021.
 The results show a steady rise in decisions eroding legal protections and exposing business and healthcare workers to increasing risks of expanded liability and higher damages.

 The Supreme Court has handed down 36 decisions since early 2016 that impact the exposure of civil litigants to lawsuits.
 26 of those decisions have expanded liability, some by blatantly ignoring, reinterpreting, or “re-legislating” statutes passed by the General Assembly and signed into law by the Governor.
 Only 10 decisions have upheld or reigned in current understandings of the scope of civil liability and damage awards.
 That is a liability expansion ratio of 2.6 to 1.